fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseRestore.md

 ### -TargetServerName
 Specifies the name of the server to which this cmdlet restores the database.

-ssSDS does not currently support cross server restore.
+Azure SQL Database does not currently support cross server restore.
 The source and target server names must be the same.

 ```yaml